rymane/katacoda-scenarios/CI/step7.md

 ```

 **Note:** All GitHub job runs in isolation in separate virtual machines.
 It is, therefore, necessary to re-setup our tests' environment for the testing job.
 One could use the same job for both testing and linting, but this implies that the second job won't run if the first job fails.
 Hence, separating them allows us to run both jobs either way.
 Also, each isolated job creates its own GitHub status checks flag.
 Separating the jobs so on creates a more convenient output.

-The final step is to push the file to your Github repository and it will automaticly start working.
-You can try pushing dummy changes to your project to see the status of the automatic tests, this will be shown in the next step.